-The Genicular nerve block is a procedure in which local anesthetic is injected through small needles to anesthetize (“block”) these nerves.
-Live x-ray guidance (fluoroscopy) is used to ensure accurate needle placement during the procedure.
+The Genicular nerve block is a procedure in which local anesthetic is injected through small needles to anesthetize ("block") these nerves.
+Live X-ray guidance (fluoroscopy) is used to ensure accurate needle placement during the procedure.
 The procedure usually takes between five and ten minutes.
+The procedure has been proven effective in reducing chronic knee pain, but many people still wonder if it can cause additional discomfort or lead to weak knees.

 The genicular nerve block (GNB) procedure requires the use of a needle.
 There is usually only a mild discomfort associated with the injection for most people.